AirspaceTechnologies/claude_coder/README.md

 - Docker and Docker Compose installed on your system
 - An Anthropic account with API credits ([check your billing page](https://console.anthropic.com/settings/billing))
-- For web search: A Tavily API key (optional)
+- Optional MCP tool usages (such as Tavily API key for web search)

+## MCP Tools and Capabilities

-## Web Search Capabilities
+### Web Search with Tavily

 Add Tavily search to Claude Code: